-He didn’t share many details about his work, but I was on the ground for dozens of training exercises like night jumps and beach landings.
+He didn’t share many details about his work but I was on the ground for dozens of training exercises like night jumps and beach landings.
 When I was eight, I spent the summer auditing a UDT (Underwater Demolition Team) class he taught at the Naval Amphibious Base Little Creek.
 Besides Marines, the school included Naval personnel who he derisively referred to in a bit of interservice ribbing as “frogmen.”
 A few years later when the Navy created the SEAL program, teams were formed exclusively from UDT graduates.
 By mid-July, I had a great tan and a well-developed fondness for blowing things up.
 There are always tells in the subtext.
 Learn to read between the lines.
 If you’re upside down on a sailboat insured for more than it’s worth, look me up on the dark web.
-I have a website.
 If the money’s right, we can work something out.

 Apples don’t fall far from the tree.
-When I left my government job, I spent over an hour in a windowless room with my jacket before final debriefing.
-Except for the psych evaluation, most pages were so heavily redacted the file looked like a sheaf of black paper.
-The Cliff Note version is I have good detail skills from being toilet-trained at gunpoint, am particularly good at compartmentalizing (whatever that means), and am emotionally detached because I moved around so much growing up.
+When I left my government job, I spent an hour in a windowless room hunched over my jacket before final debriefing.
+Except for the psych eval, most pages were so heavily redacted the file looked like a sheaf of black paper.
+The shorthand version is I have good detail skills from being toilet-trained at gunpoint, am particularly good at compartmentalizing (whatever that means), and am emotionally detached because I moved around so much growing up.
 I didn’t go to the same school two years in a row until the eighth-grade.
 Most years I went to two or three and twice to four.
-Learning trust in relationships with a zero shelf life is nearly impossible.
-But the upside of being thrust into so many different situations is I developed a chameleon-like ability to fit in.
+Learning trust in relationships with a zero shelf life is challenging but the upside of being thrust into so many different situations is I developed a chameleon-like ability to fit in.
 We’re all a blend of multiple personalities.
 My gift is I can rotate at will who’s in the catbird seat and still have over-arching control.
-I’m partial to the witty, charming, and only occasionally snarky Scott.
+I’m partial to the witty, charming, and occasionally snarky Scott.
 He’s a handy misdirect.